huttj/the-hutt/src/content/story.md

 ## College

 ### tl;dr (lessons learned)
+- Success and skills are often a product of just putting in the time
+- Toot your own horn; no one will invest the time an effort to discover your story, but if you tell it well, they might respond
 - College is not a magic bullet, and not for everyone
 - Childhood gave me a superiority complex, took some serious exposure to shake that out
 - Getting relevant job experience/internships as early as possible is invaluable

+I went to college at the University of Washington.
+What might be surprising is that higher education was never on my radar until just after I graduated.
+I had...*humble* plans based on unskilled work and trying to make it big as a musician.
+It seems silly, 20 years later, but that's just where I was at the time.

+Long story short, someone who quickly became a lifelong friend had the chance to meet me at the exact right time, learn of these plans, and, with a perfect touch, suggested that I consider taking the SAT and seeing how I fared.
+"If you score well enough, colleges will pay you to go.
+It's essentially free money."
+Intrigued, I spent the summer after graduation practicing and drilling, day in and out.
+And, it did work.
+I scored a 2280, not quite a perfect score, but in the highest percentile.

+I stumbled through the admissions process.
+Not leaning hard enough on my hardships and challenges, I submitted half-hearted essays and got into only several schools.
+I decided on the UW, as it seemed to be the biggest, broadest environment where I could really stretch my wings.
+And, it was close to home.

 ## Tech Writing